skip to main content

 Compulsory education might end when you leave school, college or university, but there’s no reason not to carry on learning throughout your life.

-People are choosing return to education no matter what their age, many learning new skills or getting degrees in their later years.
+People are choosing to return to education no matter what their age, many learning new skills or getting degrees in their later years.

 Further education